Sahar76A/STA2102-BAR/README.md

 A self-study in Bayesian time series analysis (using PyMC), and A toolbox to simplify Autoregressive model building, inference, and prediction using Bayesian methods.
 Contents
-Module: bar.py - all of the code is included here.
-Vignette: vignette.ipynb - a guided example using synthetic AR(3) data.